CNES/S1Tiling/docs/files.rst

         - Value

       * - ``ACQUISITION_DATETIME``
-        - time of the first S1 image (in UTC format since v1.1)
+        - time of the first S1 image (in UTC format)
       * - ``ACQUISITION_DATETIME_1``
-        - time of the first S1 image (in UTC format since v1.1)
+        - time of the first S1 image (in UTC format)
       * - ``ACQUISITION_DATETIME_2``
-        - time of the second S1 image (in UTC format since v1.1)
+        - time of the second S1 image (in UTC format)
       * - ``DATA_TYPE``
         - :samp:`GAMMA_AREA`
       * - ``FLYING_UNIT_CODE``